 Government of Canada

 Get answers to many questions about the seasonal flu, including causes, symptoms, risks, treatment and prevention.

 Last Reviewed October 4, 2018

-Information in the Influenza Health Feature is adapted from Health Canada - National Advisory Committee on Immunization, accessed September 27, 2018, the BC Centre for Disease Control - Influenza (Flu) Vaccine, accessed September 27, 2018 and ImmunizeBC - Influenza, accessed September 27, 2018.
+Information in the Influenza Health Feature is adapted from Health Canada - National Advisory Committee on Immunization, accessed September 27, 2018, the BCCDC: Vaccines in BC, accessed September 27, 2018 and ImmunizeBC - Influenza, accessed September 27, 2018.